Discrete Fracture Network (DFN) User Guide

 Fracture Sets

 A DFN consists of one or more fracture sets, each with distinct statistical properties.
+Sets correspond to the orientation groups the DFN was created from; each can be enabled/disabled individually (Enable Set).

 Fracture Set Parameters